tforbus/play-like-tal/ReadMe.md

 I want this to be a web application for learning to play chess like the wizard from Riga, Mikhail Tal.

 ## Games Todo
-* create a build script to run all scripts necessary to build database, etc.
+* ~~create a build script to run all scripts necessary to build database, etc.~~ done
-* write tests for constructing individual pgns from master pgn database.
+* ~~write tests for constructing individual pgns from master pgn database.~~ done

 ## Website Features Todo
 * find chessboard javascript application that will work with games database.